 To reduce the risk of bird flu spreading, whenever there is an outbreak in the UK, disease controls are put in place as appropriate.
-These can take many forms depending on the strain of the disease (the H and N numbers), whether it is a "Highly Pathogenic" or 'Low Pathogenic' variety and also whether the outbreak is in kept or wild birds.
-Details of the measures taken in the event of an outbreak can be found in the Notifiable Avian Disease Control Strategy for Northern Ireland) and are summarised below.
+These can take many forms depending on the strain of the disease (the H and N numbers), whether it is a "Highly Pathogenic" or 'Low Path' variety and also whether the outbreak is in kept or wild birds.
+Details of the measures taken in the event of an outbreak can be found in the Notifiable Great Britain (and the Notifiable Notifiable Epizootic Avian Disease Control Strategy for Northern Ireland) and are summarised below.